 Whether or not you can deliver the food yourself, call the Gemma E. Moran United Way/Labor Food Center at 860.444.8050.

-If you are able to deliver the collection, please bring it directly to the Food Bank located at 374 Broad Street in New London.
+If you are able to deliver the collection, please bring it directly to the Food Center located at 374 Broad Street in New London.
 Food Center hours are Monday through Friday, 7:00 am to 2:00 pm.

 If you need your collection picked up, staff would be happy to make the arrangements.